-Training for Awareness Raising of Disability Issues of issues with staff to Annual training for Staff Society will benefit by a more inclusive school and social environment SEND and Medical register and information on children with additional needs to be updated.
-SENDCo Ensure Medical register and Care plans are up-to-date.
-Make SEND and medical needs clearer SEND register and paperwork for individuals.
-LSPs Care plans Autumn term 2026 Effective communication and engagement of parents Deputy Head for Inclusion SENDco SLT by termly meeting with parents and carers.
+Training for Awareness Raising of Disability Issues Provide training for governors, staff, pupils and parents Discuss perception of issues with staff to determine the current status of school Annual training for Staff Society will benefit by a more inclusive school and social environment SEND and Medical register and information on children with additional needs to be updated.
+SEND register and paperwork for individuals.
+LSPs Care plans Autumn term 2026 Deputy Head for Inclusion SENDco SLT by termly meeting with parents and carers.
 Termly review meetings with parents of -Up-to-date LSPs and EHCPs -Rooms for meetings -Diary dates On going Effective communications with nurseries and schools to provide a quality transition.
 EYFS Phase Leader SENDCo To identify pupils who may need additional to or different provision for the September and mid-year intake.
-SENDCo to attend Local SEND Hub and build relations with other local SENDCOs. -Teacher/SENDCo time On going Availability of written material in alternative Office/ SLT/ Senco Contact details and cost of translation / In place & ongoing formats Improve availability of information for parents - display appropriate leaflets for parents to collect Key content published on school website Provided translated documents where appropriate adaptation Ensure documents are accessible for pupils with visual impairment Class teachers/ Senco Use of magnifier where appropriate Loan/purchase costs of magnifier or other specialist equipment.
+SENDCo to attend Local SEND Hub and build relations with other local SENDCOs. -Teacher/SENDCo On going Availability of written material in alternative Office/ SLT/ Senco Fortnightly newsletter emailed to parent/carers Contact details and cost of translation / In place & ongoing formats Improve availability of information for parents - display appropriate leaflets for parents to collect Key content published on school website Provided translated documents where appropriate adaptation Ensure documents are accessible for pupils with visual impairment Class teachers/ Senco Seek and act on advice from sensory support advisor on individual pupil requirements Use of magnifier where appropriate Ensure large, clear font used in documentation Loan/purchase costs of magnifier or other specialist equipment.
 When required do not have an adverse All staff to be trained in de-escalation strategies and appropriate restraint.
 New members of staff to access a deescalation course as soon as possible after starting.
 Refresher courses to be planned for staff who have previously been trained Staff will be more confident and enabled to manage behaviour in class and around school.
-They will have a good understanding of de-escalation strategies and restraint techniques; their safe use and impact Repeat every 2/3 years

-• • • All children have access to ICT equipment to support learning Quotes Ongoing To ensure SATS scripts are accessible to all pupils To liaise with Exam Boards SATS are presented in a format which all pupils can access, including those with SEND.
-Individual access arrangements to be in place for individual pupils, where required, including: • Word processors • Touch typing software • 'Reading' pens • Colour overlays • Ear plugs • White noise machines Ongoing
+They will have a good understanding of de-escalation strategies and restraint techniques; their safe use and impact Repeat every 2/3 years purchased with a view to All children have access to ICT equipment to support learning Quotes Ongoing To ensure SATS scripts are accessible to all pupils To liaise with Exam Boards SATS are presented in a format which all pupils can access, including those with SEND.
+Individual access arrangements to be in place for individual pupils, where required, including: Word processors Touch typing software 'Reading' pens Colour overlays Ear plugs White noise machines Ongoing